utlibraries/ai-music-metadata-project/README.md

 5. Open `review-index-[date].html` in web browser
 6. Make decisions and add notes
 7. **Export to CSV** to save your work
+8. Run Script 7 to automatically edit output files with cataloger decisions and to save decisions history - prompts in terminal for paths to cataloger decisions CSV and results folder

 ### Important Notes
 - HTML runs locally (no internet connection needed for viewing)